Manage On-Campus Recruitment with Handshake

 - You will need to indicate either "interview," "alternate" or "decline" for each student in the decision field.
 Please do not leave the field as "undecided."

 - Students selected for an interview will then receive notification to sign up for an interview time.
 Students you have designated as "alternate" will be able to sign up 3 days before the interview date.

-- You will be able to see your schedule in HireTigers as students sign up, and the schedule should be finalized the day before your interviews.
+- You will be able to see your schedule in Handshake as students sign up, and the schedule should be finalized the day before your interviews.

 Please contact email@example.com if you need assistance with scheduling on-campus recruiting efforts.

-Please note that Princeton University is committed to diversity, equity and inclusivity in all hiring and employment practices and to ensuring equitable access to opportunities.
-All employment professionals participating in the Campus Recruiting Program (this includes postings, on-campus interviews, employer information sessions, Meetups, coffee chats and other visibility events and programs coordinated in conjunction with Career Services) must agree to work within a framework of professionally accepted recruiting, interviewing and selection practices as stipulated in the Nondiscrimination Policy of Princeton University, the NACE Principles for Ethical Practice, Princeton University Community Standards for Employment Professionals and the United States Department of Labor FLSA Guidelines (as it relates to paid vs. unpaid internships as well as abide our Campus Recruiting Policies.
+Princeton University is committed to diversity, equity and inclusivity in all hiring and employment practices and to ensuring equitable access to opportunities.
+All employment professionals participating in the Campus Recruiting Program (this includes postings, on-campus interviews, employer information sessions, Meetups, coffee chats and other visibility events and programs coordinated in conjunction with Career Services) must agree to work within a framework of professionally accepted recruiting, interviewing and selection practices as stipulated in the Nondiscrimination Policy of Princeton University, the NACE Principles for Ethical Practice, Princeton University Community Standards for Employment Professionals and the United States Department of Labor FLSA Guidelines as it relates to paid vs. unpaid internships as well as abide our Campus Recruiting Policies.